 7. I opted, this time, to just put them right into bags because I was short on time.
 Make sure you label the date so you can eat them in order of harvest.
 If you have a Food Saver, you will want to use it for this.
 A Food Saver helps to stop any freezer burn and keeps your green beans fresh.

-Freezing fresh green beans is so easy!
+Freezing green beans is so easy!
 With a summer and fall planting, I will have plenty of harvests ahead of me.
 While I could can all of them, freezing is another variation of preservation I like to use throughout our small homestead.